-For people with diabetes this is important as the higher the HbA1c, the greater the risk of developing diabetes-related complications (6).
+For people with diabetes, this is important as the higher the HbA1c, the greater the risk of developing diabetes-related complications (6).

 In a 2011 study evaluating the efficacy and safety of Xenical in obese patients, researchers noted a reduction in low-density lipoprotein, or LDL cholesterol (8).

-People who are overweight are more likely to have fat deposits around the upper airway which may obstruct breathing.
+People who are overweight are more likely to have fat deposits around the upper airway, which may obstruct breathing.

 It has been shown that losing just 10 percent of body weight may improve sleep apnea, and in some cases, losing a significant amount of weight can even cure the condition (9).

-Losing 10 percent body weight can lower the amount of these substances and cut the chances of health complications.
+Losing 10 percent of body weight can lower the amount of these substances and cut the chances of health complications.

-1 Weight loss pills may cause suicidal thoughts.
-One of the ingredients in Contrave — bupropion — may increase the risk of suicidal thoughts in children, adolescents and young adults.
+1. Weight loss pills may cause suicidal thoughts.
+One of the ingredients in Contrave — bupropion — may increase the risk of suicidal thoughts in children, adolescents, and young adults.
 Patients prescribed this drug should be monitored for suicidal thoughts and behaviors.
 It is not approved for use in children under the age of 18 (10).

 Topiramate, an ingredient in Qsymia, may also cause suicidal thoughts or actions (11).

-2 Weight loss pills may raise blood pressure.
+2. Weight loss pills may raise blood pressure.
 Hypertension (high blood pressure) has been reported in some prescribed Contrave.
 Regular monitoring of blood pressure is necessary, especially at the start of treatment.

-3 Weight loss pills may cause mood changes and insomnia.
-Depression or mood problems, and trouble sleeping may occur when taking Qsymia.
+3. Weight loss pills may cause mood changes and insomnia.
+Depression or mood problems and trouble sleeping may occur when taking Qsymia.

-4 Weight loss pills may cause concentration, memory and speech difficulties.
-Qsymia may affect how some think and cause confusion, problems with concentration, attention, memory or speech.
+4. Weight loss pills may cause concentration, memory, and speech difficulties.
+Qsymia may affect how some think and cause confusion, problems with concentration, attention, memory, or speech.

-5 Weight loss pills may cause seizures.
+5. Weight loss pills may cause seizures.
 There is a risk of having a seizure when taking Contrave; those who have or have had seizures should not take this drug.

-Prescription weight loss medications can also interact with certain other medications and may not be suitable for individuals with certain medical conditions.
+Prescription weight loss medications can also interact with certain other drugs and may not be suitable for individuals with certain medical conditions.
 Contrave, for example, may affect the way other medications work, especially opioid medicines or medicines to help stop taking opioids.

 Recommended dosages vary depending on the specific drug prescribed.
-Contrave should be taken by mouth in the morning and in the evening and should not be taken with high-fat meals.
+Contrave should be taken by mouth in the morning and the evening and should not be taken with high-fat meals.
 According to the manufacturer, this is because of a resulting significant increase in bupropion and naltrexone systemic exposure.

 The dose of Contrave is slowly increased over time to help patients adjust to their medication.
 A total daily dosage of four Contrave tablets (two tablets taken twice per day) should be reached at the start of week four.

 The recommended dosage of Belviq is 10 mg taken orally twice daily.
 The recommended dose of Xenical is one 120-mg capsule three times a day with each main meal containing fat (during or up to 1 hour after the meal).
-Xenical works by blocking fat, so if there is no fat in the meal, it will have no effect.
+Xenical works by blocking fat, so if there is no fat in the meal, it will not affect.

 The average dose of Qsymia (phentermine-topiramate) is 7.5 mg of phentermine and 46 mg of topiramate once a day.
 Avoid taking this medicine in the evening to prevent insomnia.

-If individuals do not lose at least 5 percent of their starting weight after 12 weeks on the full dose of their medication, their doctor will likely change their treatment plan or consider using a different weight-loss medication.
+If individuals do not lose at least 5 percent of their starting weight after 12 weeks on the full dose of their medication, their doctor will likely change their treatment plan or consider using a different weight-loss drug.

 There is one exception, however.
-Alli is the only FDA-approved weight loss medication available over-the-counter.
+Alli is the only FDA-approved weight-loss medication available over-the-counter.
 It is a milder form of the prescription Xenical.

 Before taking any over-the-counter supplement for weight loss, it is best to talk with a doctor or other healthcare professional.

 What is the safest weight loss pill?
-Although all five prescription weight loss pills come with the risk of side effects, most of them are mild and include diarrhea, gas, nausea, constipation, dry mouth and dizziness.
+Although all five prescription weight loss pills come with the risk of side effects, most of them are mild and include diarrhea, gas, nausea, constipation, dry mouth, and dizziness.